 New, confusing codes within the ICD-10 can create short and long-term revenue issues.
 Over and under-coding have been represented in the media frequently, with Medicare filing lawsuits causing ED’s to take a harder look at coding internally.
-These processes can be outsourced to companies like DuvaSawko, or your practice can continue to handle billing and coding in-house, but get outside help (also offered by DuvaSawko) to audit the efficiency, compliance and productivity of your processes.
+These processes can be outsourced to companies like DuvaSawko, or your practice can continue to handle emergency medicine billing and coding in-house, but get outside help (also offered by DuvaSawko) to audit the efficiency, compliance and productivity of your processes.

 The trend, as indicated in the top 5 graph, seems to relate to expertise as well as cost savings.

 According to some experts, there will be a rise in the outsourcing of clinical and patient care services.
 The main patient care services to be outsourced include those that are essential to acute-care hospitals but not dependent on long-term patient relationships.

 These services include: anesthesia, emergency department, dialysis services, diagnostic imaging and hospitalist staffing.